kainze/iu-cloud-programming/README.md

 cp terraform.tfvars.example terraform.tfvars
 ```
 ### 🔐 Edit Secrets (terraform.tfvars)
-- hccloud_token: -> Create Project at Hetzner and Get Api Token from -> Security -> Api Tokens (Must have Read & Write permissions.)
+- hcloud_token: -> Create Project at Hetzner and Get Api Token from -> Security -> Api Tokens (Must have Read & Write permissions.)
-- k3s_token: Ein zufälliger String als Shared Token für Master & Worker (z.
-B. openssl rand -hex 16)
+- k3s_token: The shared token for the K3s cluster (Master & Workers).
+Recommended to generate a secure random string: openssl rand -hex 32

 ### 🔑 SSH Keys erstellen

-Use this to generate the key to log in to the servers via SSH.
+Use this to generate the SSH key to log in to the servers via SSH.

 ```bash
 ssh-keygen -t ed25519 -C "user@hostname.de" -f ~/.ssh/id_ed25519_hetzner